-I'm using one slab of reclaimed poplar that used to be a tree in my CEO's front yard.
-Unfortunately, the tree had to be removed because of the risk of it falling during a heavy storm.
-But we're gonna give it new life as a river table.
+We started the project with a slab of reclaimed poplar that came from a tree in our CEO’s front yard.
+Unfortunately, the tree had to be cut down because of the risk of it falling during a heavy storm, but we’re going to give it new life as a river table.

 Prepare the Wood

 Make sure whatever wood you use is dried and seasoned.
-If you buy your live edge slabs from a lumber store it should already have been kiln-dry.
+If you buy your live edge slabs from a lumber store, they should already have been kiln-dried.

-Clean up any bark and sand off any loose material.
-You need to create a good clean surface for the epoxy to stick to.
-Cleaning the surface also eliminates air bubbles during pouring and it adds to the strength.
+Clean up any bark and sand off any loose material from the live edges.
+You need to create a good clean surface for the epoxy to bond to.
+Cleaning the surface also eliminates voids that could trap air bubbles during pouring, and it adds to the strength of the tabletop.

-Once your slabs are dry you can start to cut them to the desired length.
+Once your slabs are prepped you can start to cut them to the desired length.
 Make sure the ends and edges are square.
-I'm using a table saw but you can do this by miter saw, track saw, or even a skill saw with a straightedge.
+We’re using a table saw, but you can do this by mitre saw, track saw, or even circular saw with a straightedge.

 Prepare the Mold

-All right, now it's time to start building the mold.
-Cut the base piece and side pieces that you need.
-I'm using melamine but MDF or plywood will also work great for this.
-Make sure the size of the mold comes at least half an inch above the slabs just to be safe.
-Cover the pieces of your mold with sealing tape like this tuck tape.
-I recommend using screws to put the mold together, this will help when it comes to removing the mold later.
-Place a bead of silicone on the inside corners of the mold.
-You could also tape the edges but silicone is easier and better for creating a watertight seal.
+Alright, now it’s time to start building the mold.
+Cut the base and side pieces to your desired dimensions.
+We used melamine, but MDF or plywood will also work great for this.
+Make sure the sides of the mold are at least half an inch taller than the thickness of the slab, to avoid any overflows during the pour.
+Cover the pieces of your mold with sealing tape, like this tuck tape.
+We recommend using screws to put the mold together.
+This will help when it comes to removing the mold later.
+Apply a bead of silicone to the inside corners of the mold.
+You could also tape the edges but silicone is easier to apply and better at creating a leak-proof seal.

 Preparing to Pour your Resin

-Okay, the mold is finished and it's time to clamp down the boards.
-The wood would float in the epoxy otherwise, so this flattens the boards and keeps them in place.
-Now it's really important you don't screw the slabs from below.
-EcoPoxy and other epoxies have a small percentage of shrinkage in their curing process; the slabs could pull apart if they can't move.
-Ensure that the form is level and as watertight as you can make it.
+OK, the mold is finished, and it’s time to clamp down your boards.
+The wood would float in the epoxy otherwise, so this keeps them flat and in place.
+Now, it’s really important you don’t screw the slabs from underneath.
+All epoxies experience a small amount of expansion and contraction during the curing process.
+The slabs could pull apart if they aren’t free to move a little, that’s why clamping is best.
+Ensure that the form is level and as leakproof as you can make it.
 The last thing you want is a blowout.
-It's always a good idea to put down a piece of poly or a garbage bag below your mold to ensure any blowouts end up on the poly, and not on your floor.
+It’s also a good idea to put down a piece of poly below your mold, to ensure any blowouts end up on the poly, and not on your floor.